makersacademy/takeaway-challenge/README.md

 Purpose
 ------------------
-A takeaway app, that allows customers to view food options from a menu, place an order and receive an SMS confirming their order
+A takeaway app, that allows customers to view food options from a menu, place an order and receive an SMS confirming their order.

 User Stories